CALL FOR SPONSORS OF LGBTIQ ASYLUM SEEKERS

 Sponsors help provide suitable housing, gain permissions from local authorities, are willing to allocate funds to the needs of asylum seekers, provide knowledge crucial to assisting vulnerable people integrate and settle.
 An important part of an eligible sponsor is the will to answer a call to action to support a LGBTIQ asylum seeker in their transition.

-If you are interested in being a sponsor, email us at firstname.lastname@example.org.
+If you are interested in being a sponsor, email us at firstname.lastname@example.org or fill in the form below.